A. C. Thirulokachandar: Career

 During the making of the film Kumari in 1952, A.C.
 Tirulokchandar was working as a junior assistant on the sets and during the shooting of this film became a close friend of M. G. Ramachandran.
 Producer A. V. Meiyappan noticed his talent and gave A.C.
 Tirulokchandar his break as the director in 1962 film Veerathirumagan.

 With the success of his debut film, he got one more film to direct under AVM Productions which was bilingual made simultaneously as Main Bhi Ladki Hoon in Hindi and as Nannum Oru Penn (1963) in Tamil.
 The latter won the National Film Award for Best Feature Film in Tamil at 11th National Film Awards and also won Filmfare Award for Best film.
 With this, he became a permanent fixture as director with AVM.
 He became like the fifth son of Mr. A. V. Meiyappan and became close friend of A.V.M.Saravanan.

 Tirulokchandar directed the fiftieth film produced by AVM banner – Anbe Vaa, a romantic comedy film, in 1966 with M.G.
-Ramachandran in the lead.
+Ramachandran and Saroja Devi in the lead.
 He directed the films produced by K. Balaji – Thangai (1967), En Thambi (1968), Thirudan (1969) and Engiruntho Vanthaal (1970) which were Tamil remakes of blockbuster films in other languages.
 He was not only adept at directing social dramas like Babu (1971) with Sivaji Ganesan in the lead, Ramu (1966) with Gemini Ganesan as the hero but also romantic dramas such as Iru Malargal (1967) and Anbalippu (1969) as well as the romantic comedies Anbe Vaa (1966) and Anbe Aaruyire (1975).

 He was given the task of directing the first bilingual suspense thriller film from AVM banner in 1967 which was Ave Kallu in Telugu and Adhey Kangal in Tamil.
 He directed the pair Sivaji Ganesan and Jayalalithaa in five films – Deiva Magan (1969), Dharmam Engey (1972), Engirundho Vandhaal (1970), Enga Mama (1970) and Avanthan Manidhan (1975).
 He directed Rajesh Khanna in Babu in 1985 which became a hit.
 His other acclaimed Tamil films include Thirudan, Aval, Dheerga Sumangali, Vasandatil Oru Naal, Bhadrakali, Anbe Aaruyire and Bharata Vilas.
 He was known to co-ordinate the colour schemes of the actors' outfits with the sets designed for the film.